lavitratyagi1/lavitratyagi1/README.md

 ## 🌱 Learning and Growing

 Learning never stops!
-Right now, I'm honing my skills in C, C# and excited to incorporate it into my projects.
+Right now, I'm honing my skills in NodeJs , PostgreSql and excited to incorporate it into my projects.

 ## 📫 Let's Connect